Quicklist: Types of Fireplaces

 I’m not wild about the hanging style because it has that futuristic vibe.
 Here’s an example:

-This is a cool type because two rooms can enjoy it at the same time.
-Check it out:
+This is a cool type because two rooms can enjoy it at the same time:

 D. Fireplace Design Options